 - Consider changing this behavior (more info below) to reduce duplicate content and improve crawl efficiency.

-- Rest assured that for your root URL specifically, http://example.com is equivalent tohttp://example.com/ and can’t be redirected even if you’re Chuck Norris.
+- Rest assured that for your root URL, http://example.com is equivalent tohttp://example.com/ and can’t be redirected even if you’re Chuck Norris.

-So as far as my understanding goes, whatever URL structure you are following, the content should not change because of one trailing slash.
-It’s always good if you can rectify it but if you can it’s still ok.
+So far as my understanding goes, whatever URL structure you follow, the content should not change because of one trailing slash.
+It’s always good if you can rectify it, but if you can, it’s still ok.